FullHuman/purgecss/docs/plugins/webpack.md

 * #### whitelist, whitelistPatterns and whitelistPatternsChildren

-Similar as for the `paths` option, you also can define functions for the these options:
+Similar as for the `paths` option, you can also define functions for the following options:

 ```js
 function collectWhitelist() {
     // do something to collect the whitelist
     return ['whitelisted'];
 }

 function collectWhitelistPatterns() {
     // do something to collect the whitelist
     return [/^whitelisted-/];